 a.
 Triggers at UE - Some examples are:

-- AC related updates available at the EEC due to AC installation/re-installation, AC requesting application server access (e.g. via internet browser)
+- AC related updates available at the EEC due to AC installation/re-installation, AC requesting application server access (e.g. via internet browser);

-- EEC supporting one or more ACs may be updated due to EEC re-installation.
+- EEC supporting one or more ACs may be updated due to EEC re-installation; and

+- Lifetime of EDN Configuration Information is expired or the EEC detects that the UE moves out of EDN Service Area in the EDN Configuration Information.

 b.
 Triggers at ECS – Some examples are: